R300-AI/ITRI-AI-Hub/docs/pages/runtime/kleidi.md

 ##### update : 2024/10 by Markov Chen
 <br>

-Arm KleidiAI is a specialized library designed to enhance the performance of AI frameworks on Arm CPUs.
-It provides optimized micro-kernels that leverage the unique architecture of Arm processors, enabling more efficient execution of AI workloads.
-By integrating KleidiAI into your AI projects, you can achieve significant improvements in computational speed and resource utilization, making it an essential tool for developers working with AI on Arm-based systems.
+KleidiAI is a universal AI acceleration platform that supports a wide range of AI accelerator hardware.
+It provides a rich set of APIs and tools that allow developers to easily deploy deep learning models to different hardware.
+KleidiAI supports leading deep learning frameworks such as TensorFlow, PyTorch, and ONNX, and is able to automatically optimise the model inference process to improve performance and efficiency.
+This makes KleidiAI a flexible and powerful solution for a variety of AI application scenarios.

 ## Installation